docksal/docksal/docs/index.md

 ##What is Docksal?

 Docksal is a tool for defining and managing development environments.
-It uses Docker to create fully containerized environments, along with Virtual Box to support MacOS and Windows.
+It uses Docker to create fully containerized environments, along with VirtualBox to support macOS and Windows.
 Its main feature is the inclusion of a command-line tool called `fin` that simplifies the management of all components.

 Docksal comes preloaded with common development tools, e.g. Composer, PHP Code Sniffer, php-cli, node, npm, ruby, bundler, and python.